bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 The idea of sharing a room in a tavern terrified Veronica, but sounded better than the alternative.
 Arriving home intoxicated would entice questions.
 Questions she did *not* want to answer.
 It wasn&rsquo;t unusual for Veronica to sleep at the castle when King Arthur had noble guests.

 Veronica decided that Tess was less dangerous than the greedy king.
 Veronica gulped, as she could still almost feel the king&rsquo;s caustic shaft in her throat.
-Besides, at that moment Tess was the most beautiful woman Veronia had ever laid eyes on.
+Besides, at that moment Tess was the most beautiful woman Veronica had ever laid eyes on.

-Suddenly, there was a loud clatter followed by an immense cheer from the entire taver.
+Suddenly, there was a loud clatter followed by an immense cheer from the entire tavern.
 Veronica jumped, as Tess quickly squeezed her side, then untangled herself to go resolve the issue.
 Tess remained chipper and congratulatory as she helped the party clean up their mess.

 A gruff &ldquo;You okay there miss?&rdquo; shocked Veronica out of her reverie.